The bedroom is the place where your mind rests from all the stress during the day. And, Feng Shui can help you reach your optimal relaxation.

 - Put away the plants.
 Plants and flowers contain too much energy.
 On a subconscious level, they urge you to get out of bed and do something.
 This isn’t what you want to do late in the night, so it’s better you don’t see them when in bed.

 - Remove clutter.
 The less clutter in your field of vision, the better sleep.
-And, of course less thoughts about the cleaning you have to do tomorrow.
+And, of course, fewer thoughts about the cleaning you have to do tomorrow.

 - Avoid books.
 Just like with electronics, books can be distracting.
 One book is ok, but more would only motivate you to do something other than sleep.